mnot/I-D/http-proxy-problem/draft.md

 and unnecessary (or at least legitimate).

-## Improving Proxy.Pac and WPAD
+## Improving Proxy.Pac

-Many of the flaws in proxy.pac and WPAD can be fixed by careful specification and standardization, with active participation by both implementers and those that deploy them.
+Many of the flaws in proxy.pac can be fixed by careful specification and standardization, with active participation by both implementers and those that deploy it.

 ## TLS Errors for Proxies